AliceStatler/epages-devportal/_posts/2021/2021-05-31-feathers-js-overview.md

 But things have changed over the years.
 Now, JavaScript can be used across the full stack for different applications.
 This means, for example, a Model View Controller (MVC) web application wouldn't only require familiarity with this one language from the developer but also the ability to develop on all parts of the application.

-## Real-time data streaming aka the problem that FeathersJS is trying to solve
+## Real-time data streaming aka the problem that FeathersJS tries to solve

 A modern backend API typically uses REST to send data to and from clients in a stateless manner.
 However, a lot of web applications now require real-time data.